lachrist/aran/README.md

   eval(Astring.generate(aran.setup()));
   eval(Astring.generate(aran.weave(script)));
   ```
-  However this is not a complete solution because although the `META` is sanitized, `aran` is not.
+  However this is not a complete solution because although the `META` identifier is sanitized, `aran` is still accessible from the target program.
   A complete solution can be obtained by turning the sandbox option on.
-  Only the lookup of `META` will be able to reach to outside scope.
+  In that case, only the lookup of `META` will be able to reach to outside scope.
-* *Temporal Deadzone (`typeof`)*
+* *Temporal Deadzone (`typeof`)*:
-  Aran does not hoist `let` and `const` declaration so it cannot make the difference between an undeclared variable and an undefined variable.
+  Aran does not hoist `let` and `const` declarations so it cannot make the difference between an undeclared variable and an undefined variable.
   To the best of our knowledge, this distinction is only necessary when `typeof` is involved.
   This approximation simplifies both Aran's internal structure and analyses modeling the environment.
-  Normally the code below should fail at the `typeof` line but it might not under Aran analysis.
+  Normally the code below should fail at the `typeof` line but it won't after inserting the `unary` trap:
   ```js
   // Original //
   {